Bikilaketema/AMET-V2.0/README.md

 - Create an account or log in with existing credentials.
 - Browse product listings and search for specific items.(Searching is not implemented.)
-- Select and click the Purchase button to buy the product they want.
+- Select and click the Purchase button to buy the product they want or see more details about the product by clicking more info.
 ## NB

 This project is underdevelopment.
 You can download the repo.
 Create a python3 virtual environement install the